Ottoman dynasty: List of heirs since 1922

-The Ottoman dynasty was expelled from Turkey in 1924 and most members took on the surname Osmanoğlu, meaning "son of Osman."
+The Ottoman dynasty was expelled from Turkey in 1924 and most members took on the surname Osmanoğlu, meaning "son of Osman".
 The female members of the dynasty were allowed to return after 1951, and the male members after 1973.
 Below is a list of people who would have been heirs to the Ottoman throne following the abolition of the sultanate on 1 November 1922.
 These people have not necessarily made any claim to the throne; for example, Ertuğrul Osman said "Democracy works well in Turkey."

-Ottoman family members including Şehzade Ömer Faruk and Sabiha Sultan.